Lito-Frito/Monster_Hunter/README.md

 ```
 Run ```job_scraper.py``` to start scraping for jobs.

-If this doesn't work, feel free to reach out.
+If this doesn't work, it could be Monster updated their layout of their site, so my script will need updating (the woes of web scrapping).
+But feel free to reach out if you need anything.